 Seabird Nest Program

 As a conservation tool, artificial nests provide stability and safety in breeding colonies plagued by habitat degradation and loss.
-In particular, the nests are designed to mitigate the impacts of burrow collapse due to erosion and mortality from nest predators.
+In particular, the nests are designed to mitigate the impacts of burrow collapse due to erosion and increasing temperatures.

 Ceramic nest modules closely resemble natural seabird burrows and are more durable than plywood or plastic structures used elsewhere.
 Oikonos pioneered this conservation tool at Año Nuevo Island, CA and has since adapted it for seabirds on four islands.
-Since 2010, hundreds of seabirds have raised their chicks in clay nest modules.
+Since 2010, hundreds of seabirds have raised their chicks in ceramic nests.